-Driven by this increasing integration, on one hand the evolution of DTT technologies (e.g. video encoding upgrades, UHD) could continue; on the other hand, also driven by the objectives of the EU Digital Decade and the various national plans to deploy fibre, the penetration of IPTV could also increase as the speed of the Internet available to the end user increases.
+Driven by this increasing integration, on one hand the evolution of DTT technologies (e.g. video encoding upgrades, UHD) could continue; on the other hand, also driven by the objectives of the EU Digital Decade and the various national plans to deploy fibre, the penetration of television services delivered over IP networks (IPTV) could also increase as the speed of the Internet available to the end user increases.
 The possibility of using shared standards for IPTV could also define its ability to be embedded in receivers rather than stacking another powered electronic device that increases energy and recycling bills.